backstage/backstage/plugins/auth-backend/api-report.md

   options?: SamlProviderOptions | undefined,
 ) => AuthProviderFactory;

+// Warning: (ae-missing-release-tag) "decorateWithIdentity" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public
+export function decorateWithIdentity(
+  signInResolverResponse: Omit<BackstageIdentityResponse, 'identity'>,
+): BackstageIdentityResponse;

 // Warning: (ae-missing-release-tag) "factories" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)